lsst-dm/dmtn-028/index.rst

 is recommended.
 However, we did not test here the performance effects of a replication factor greater than one.

 Kafka is a memory intensive application.
-In the experiments here, each Kafka broker tends to utilize all available memory, which it needs to buffer active producers and consumers.
+In the experiments here, each Kafka broker tends to utilize all available memory, which it needs to buffer events from active producers.
 In terms of hardware recommendations, Confluent, the main contributor to Kafka, recommends a machine with 64 GB of RAM or an AWS instances with 32 GB.
-An appropriate back of the envelope calculation to determine hardware needs is `write_throughput`*30 if you want a 30 second buffer.
+An appropriate back of the envelope calculation to determine hardware needs is ``write_throughput`` *30 if you want a 30 second buffer.
 If we assume one alert is ~135 KB and possible bursts of up to 10,000 alerts/second, that is equivalent to 1.35 GB/second.
 If we want to buffer for between 30-60 seconds, given the time between visits, an appropriate memory range is then between ~40-80 GB.